How Natural Interaction will Power the Metaverse

 We can’t wait to build them with you.

 Tom Carter started exploring ultrasound technology during his final year of his Master’s degree in Computer Science at the University of Bristol, UK.
 Recognizing the technology’s commercial viability, he founded Ultraleap in November 2013 and launched the world's first and only mid-air haptics solution.
-Since then, as CTO, Tom has gone on to launch commercial hand tracking and haptics products and lead technology innovation at the company.
+Since then, Tom has gone on to launch commercial hand tracking and haptics products and lead technology innovation at the company first as CTO, and now as CEO.

 Explore our blogs, whitepapers and case studies to find out more.